Share this post:

 The Orthodox Easter is the most significant holiday in Greece, even more so than Christmas!
 It is the biggest religion-oriented celebration, with many interesting traditions and customs that are unique in each region.
 Some of them are many centuries-old, while others are rooted in even older traditions that date back to Ancient Greece!

 Leading to Easter Sunday, the Holy Week lasts from Monday to Saturday.
-For many, this is a period of modesty and lent (fasting) that lasts until the midnight between Saturday and Sunday, when all the festivities begin.
+For many, this is a period of modesty and lent (fasting) that lasts until midnight between Saturday and Sunday, when all the festivities begin.

-Easter is a lovely time of the year to visit the country and experience the warm and sunny weather of springtime, with a delightful countryside scenery, full of wildflowers!
+Easter is a lovely time of the year to visit the country and experience the warm and sunny weather of springtime, with delightful countryside scenery, full of wildflowers!

 When is Greek Easter?

 It is important to remember that the Greek Orthodox Easter does not fall on the same date as the Catholic Easter.
 This is because the Orthodox Church uses the Julian calendar to calculate its official celebrations.
 The reason why the date changes every year is because it is determined by the Spring Equinox, which does not always fall on the same date.

 More specifically, Easter is celebrated on the first full moon that follows the Spring Equinox and the Passover.
 It is always on a Sunday, between the dates 4/4-8/5, always after the Catholic Easter.